-After a project has been created, you can in subsequent Xpress Workbench sessions, open and close it.
+After a project has been created, you can open and close it in subsequent Xpress Workbench sessions.

-To open an existing project select Project from the top-level menu, choose Open Project, follow the prompts and use the filesystem navigator to locate the folder in which your existing project is located.
+To open an existing project select Project from the top-level menu, choose Open Project, follow the prompts and use the file system navigator to locate the folder in which your existing project is located.